-Innovative health services will be supported by an electronic health record and digital Paperlite systems in the Trust that are also fully interoperable with the health records of our partners.
+Innovative health services will be supported by an electronic health record and digital Paperlite systems in our organisation, that are also fully interoperable with the health records of our partners.

 Service delivery will be supported by sound financial management and delivered from excellent estate, in partnership with HSNL and Interserve.
 We will be fully sustainable for the future and carbon neutral by 2040.